Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Sufficient Conditions for Linear Convergence of on Scaling-Invariant Functions

 Stability like positivity and Harris-recurrence can be studied using drift conditions or Foster-Lyapunov criteria.
 A drift condition typically states that outside a set $C$, $\Delta V(\z)$ is ``negative''.
 However ``negativity'' is declined in different forms.
 A drift condition for Harris recurrence of a $\varphi$-irreducible chain reads: if there exist a petite set $C$ and a function $V$ unbounded off petite sets such that

 holds, then the chain $\Z$ is Harris-recurrent \cite[Theorem~9.1.8]{Tweedie:book1993}.
-To ensure in addition positivity, a drift condition reads: if there exist a petite set $C$ and $V$ everywhere finite and bounded on $C$, a constant $b < \infty$ such that
+To ensure in addition positivity, a drift condition reads: if there exists a petite set $C$ and $V$ everywhere finite and bounded on $C$, a constant $b < \infty$ such that

 holds, then $\Z$ is positive Harris-recurrent \cite[Theorem 11.3.4]{Tweedie:book1993}.

 Positivity and Harris-recurrence are typically proven using a stronger stability notion called \emph{geometric ergodicity} \cite{companion-oneplusone,TCSAnne04}.
 Geometric ergodicity characterizes that $P^{t}(\z,.)$ approaches the invariant probability measure $\pi$ geometrically fast, at a rate $\rho < 1$ that is independent of the initial point $\z$.
 A drift condition for proving geometric ergodicity for a $\varphi$-irreducible and aperiodic chain reads: there exist a petite set $C$ and constants $b < \infty$, $\beta > 0$ and a function $V \geq 1$ finite at some $\z_{0} \in \ZZ$ satisfying